2つのつるはし

 One day, returning home from work, the man was cleaning the storehouse when he found a large, old pickaxe he had never seen before.

-Thinking it might be an old pickaxe his ancestors used, he examined it closely, only to find it so worn that the handle was about to fall off.
+Thinking it might be an old pickaxe his ancestors used, he looked at it and saw that it was so old that the handle was about to fall off.

-Is the pickaxe from my mother's farm or my father's...?
+Was the pickaxe his mother's farm tool, or his father's...?

 ...